 - New Hampshire Department of Education Work Study Practices Resources: New research highlights the importance of developing and supporting students’ Work-Study Practices.

-- Essential Skills and Dispositions: Developmental Frameworks for Collaboration, Communication, Creativity, and Self-Direction: This book, written by Sarah Lench, includes a set of developmental frameworks created to facilitate discussion within communities of practice and to enhance a shared understanding of the dynamic nature of four essential skills—collaboration, communication, creativity, and self–direction in learning.
+- Essential Skills and Dispositions: Developmental Frameworks for Collaboration, Communication, Creativity, and Self-Direction: This book, written by Sarah Lench, includes a set of developmental frameworks created to facilitate discussion within communities of practice and to enhance a shared understanding of the dynamic nature of four essential skills—collaboration, communication, creativity, and self–

 - Summit School’s Assessing “Habits of Success”: Habits of Success represent a crucial quadrant of college readiness at Summit Public Schools.